-*Disclosure: This post contains affiliate links, which simply means if you click them and go on to make a purchase, I can receive a commission.
-There is no additional cost to you.
+*Disclosure: This post contains affiliate links, which simply means if you click them and go on to make a purchase, I can receive a commission on qualifying purchases.
+I am a member of the Amazon Associates program in addition to others.
+There is never additional cost to you and its a great way to support the site.
 To learn more please consult out Disclosure Policy.

 Why You Should Go to Nuquí